rerun-io/rerun-docs/docs/howto/limit-ram.md

 If you have multiple processes generating log data to Rerun it could happen that the Viewer builds up a backlog of unprocessed log messages.
 This can induce latency and also use up memory, which `--memory-limit` cannot fix.
 To handle this case, you can use `rerun --drop-at-latency 500ms` to start ignoring _new_ data if the input buffer exceeds 500ms of data.

-This is a seldome used feature, and is mostly documented here for completeness.
+This is a rarely used feature, and is mostly documented here for completeness.